wernsey/rengine/DEVNOTES.md

 It seems that the accepted solution is to not call `luaL_openlibs()` and rather copying and modifying linit.c according to your needs.

-The scheme of pushing/popping states also has some implications on the save game system.
+The scheme of pushing/popping states has some implications on the save game system.
 And on the sprite system I intend to add later.

 My Bitmap module should have a `#pragma pack()` at the